MEngSc-Electrical-ComputerSystems/MasterOfEngineering_ElectronicSystetms_SiliconLife./README.md

 # MIT teaching package: Master of Engineering - Electronic Systems - Silicon Life.
+Each subject and sub-level lesson are PROGRESSIVELY INTEGRATED into the topic sourse.

+---
 ## Silicon Life Engineer.
-Silicon Life Engineer; Embedded Control Systems, Concurrency; Core, Post-Process., Full Stack Development, Binary Neural Inteligence..

 The Silicon Life Project reverlates the field of digital electronics post epitome, which is what I bring after six year reduced hours.
+A master by coursework with five specialisation electives, I propose Convener of Masters of Engineering – Silicon Life Engineer; (1) Embedded
+Control Systems, (2) Concurrency; Core, Post-Process., (3) Networking, (4) Full Stack Development, (5) Binary Neural Intelligence..

 I am the sole trader entrepreneur that started The Silicon Life Architecture project.
 The TEMPLATE for all server interfacing, as a trade venture of Jasper Assembly Pty Ltd. in 2020.
 A template for a supercomputer on the modern server.
 Extendable to Concurrent Full Stack Development and Binary Neural Intelligence of all systems that input to output via algorithm.

 ---
 ---